I Am Sober is a free app that helps you get some control back in your life.

 Altogether this forms the habit-loop.
 Through repetition, the habit becomes unconscious.

-For many people, habits are formed when they're children.
-Children (typically) don't take the time to self-analyze their actions or think about outcomes to their actions.
+For many people, behavioral patterns are formed when they're children.
+Children (typically) don't take the time to self-analyze their actions or think about they outcomes of their actions.
 As a result, they're much more likely to perform a behavior or action repeatedly without thinking about it.
 This imprints on their neural pathways, resulting in unconscious habits in adulthood.

 With repeated actions and behaviors, the brain eventually stores actions in multiple places but also through "chunking."
 This process combines actions together.
 For instance, for most people, brushing their teeth is an action they don't need to think about.
 However brushing one's teeth is usually a combination of tasks, such as unscrewing a cap, squeezing paste onto the brush, and brushing.

-This however is one of the reasons forming a new habit can be especially difficult.
-Unlike when we're younger and neural pathways are ripe to be imprinted on.
-As adults, learning independents tasks/functions can make it difficult as they're not automatically chunked together.
+This, however, is one of the reasons forming a new habit can be especially difficult.
+Unlike when we're younger, and neural pathways are ripe to be imprinted on.
+As adults, learning independent tasks/functions can make it difficult as they're not automatically chunked together.

-This is also why, many people pick up habits as adults that converge with new, repeated activities.
-For instance, a new job may provide social interactions in the form of smoke breaks, or opportunities to smoke during parties while drinking.
+This is also why many people pick up bad habits as adults that converge with new, repeated activities.
+For instance, a new job may provide social interactions in the form of smoke breaks or opportunities to smoke during parties while drinking.

 An addiction is a chronic disease that rewires the brain's reward, motivation, memory and related circuitry, causing compulsive behavior despite negative consequences.

-An addiction is formed through the use of any substance or behavior (be it nicotine, alcohol, or porn) that rewires the brain's rewards system and its myriad functions.
-These substances include:
+An addiction is formed through substance use or behavior (be it nicotine, alcohol, or porn) that rewires the brain's rewards system and its myriad functions.
+These addictive substances include:

 Nicotine